Studies reveal a new formulation of Herceptin is similar to previous IV form

 The following image gives a good visual of how this works:

-Triple positive cancers – those that are HER2 positive, ER positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple negative cancers can be treated with none of these regimens.
-Despite being HER2 negative, triple negative cancers are considered to be faster growing and more aggressive than triple positive.
-These cancers are also found more frequently in younger woman, as well as in African-American women.
+Triple positive cancers – those that are HER2 positive, ER-positive, and PR positive can be treated with drugs that target both hormone receptors and the HER2 protein, whereas triple-negative cancers can be treated with none of these regimens.
+Despite being HER2 negative, triple-negative cancers are considered to be faster growing and more aggressive than triple positive.
+These cancers are also found more frequently in younger women, as well as in African-American women.

 The new research

 Herceptin has been on the market for around 20 years, as a drug that targets the HER2 protein.
-Previously, the drug has been administered in an IV form, that takes from 30-90 minutes per infusion.
+Previously, the drug has been administered in an IV form, which takes from 30-90 minutes per infusion.
 Just last week, the FDA approved the subcutaneous injection formulations of Herceptin and Herceptin Hylecta.
 This approval was based on the results of the HannaH, SafeHER, and PrefHER studies.
-These studies showed that the injections was “not inferior” to the already approved IV formulation.
+These studies showed that the injections were “not inferior” to the already approved IV formulation.
 Ladies also showed that they preferred the injection over the IV infusion by an overwhelming majority (86%).
 Out of the 231 ladies surveyed, 179 stated that their preference was due to the time savings involved.